ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 Imagine the following scenario: you're writing code for your amazing new take-your-bike-to-work platform and you've just finished implementing a new feature to allow users to send unicorns to each other.
 Your CI/CD pipeline has nicely tested, packaged and deployed the updates to your development Kubernetes cluster, you load the URL and are greeted by a very nice error page stating "Oops, my bad, we lost some unicorns".
-Clearly, you broke something somewhere.
+Clearly, you broke something, somewhere.
 Most of the time, this means you'll open up a terminal, run some commands to login into the cluster and start firing two dozen `kubectl`-commands to figure out which microservice broke and check the logs to figure out where your code has broken.
 You make some changes to the broken service and push your code to the repository and the CI/CD flow takes over again.

-This process works quite nicely, but figuring which service is broken and which logs to check can be quite a challenge.
+This process works quite nicely, but figuring which service is broken and which logs to check can be quite challenging.
 Typing the `kubectl`-commands into the terminal probably takes half of the time you spend on debugging the issue.
 As developers are always optimizing their workflow, using `kubectl` just takes to much time, even with the `k` alias for the command and perfect auto-complete features.

-As the famous mantra goes anything worth doing twice is work automating.
+As the famous mantra goes anything worth doing twice is worth automating.
-Therefor quite some tools were created to make this process of navigating through a cluster easier than typing a lot of commands.
+Therefore quite some tools were created to make the process of navigating through a cluster easier than typing a lot of commands.

 This blog post aims to provide a very brief overview of some of the more common tools that are available as replacements or additions to `kubectl` to allow developers to look into a Kubernetes cluster.
 All tools can be installed locally and don't require any components to be installed in the cluster to operate.